casajapuanga/timeline-/README.md

 > holding events promoted by artistic groups on web3...>>>

 2024 - 2025 - onboarding -
+> onboarding the house to web3 and develope a community dapp [marketplace of services, products, event tickets and room rental]
+> study and develope a governance model IRL...>>>

+2026 - DAO -
-onboarding the house to web3 and develope a governance sistem for the community connected to web3 tech (DAO)
+> governance sistem for the community connected to web3 tech (DAO)